History of contingency theories of leadership: Human factors in management

 The Hawthorne Studies were conducted at the Hawthorne plant of Western Electric from 1924 into the early 1930s.
 They began as a study of the effect of lighting on worker performance.
 Elton Mayo was instrumental in identifying the psychological basis of the phenomena observed in the experiments.
 The studies determined that motivation is not primarily a result of financial incentives in isolation of social factors.
 The experiments also revealed the strong influence of social systems outside the chain of management on worker performance.
 The popularity of these studies turned the focus of management thinking to the social and psychological of leadership.

 The initial studies in leadership sociology and psychology focused on leadership traits.
-Observation that some people better leaders than others obviated a study of the personal traits of those leaders.
+Observation that some people are better leaders than others obviated a study of the personal traits of those leaders.
 However, personal traits did not ultimately explain leadership success as well as leadership behaviors.
 In the 1950s, the Ohio State University studies conducted surveys of leader behavior.
 Originally developed by John K. Hemphill and Alvin Coons (1950) and later revised by Andrew Halpin and Ben J. Winer (1952), variations of the Leadership Behavior Description Questionnaire (LBDQ) developed by these studies are still in common use.
 Edwin A. Fleishman published one of the first taxonomies of leadership behavior in 1953 with top level categories of consideration and initiating structure.
 This work advanced the description of observed leadership behavior rather than a prescriptive theory to determine the best leadership style.
 However this taxonomy formed the basis for the later development of prescriptive theories.

 The Michigan Leadership studies were also conducted in the 1950s.
 These studies focused on how leadership behaviors affect small groups.
 A major result was development of the concepts of employee orientation and product orientation.
 The concept was directed toward groups of people with an either-or application.